the agile way

 Honor and disgrace,

-They have the virtue within honor.
+They hold the virtue inside honor.

 11. Without Competing (xxxiii)

-Where soldiers serve hierarchy
+Where soldiers defend hierarchy

-The agile serve community.
+The agile defend harmony.

 Where philosophers increase knowledge;

-The agile increase awareness.
+The agile increase understanding.

 Where princes control empires;